How To Invest In the S&P 500

-The simplest way to invest in the S&P 500 is to buy shares of an S&P 500 exchange-traded fund or index fund, which are collections of stocks grouped together so that the fund’s performance mimics the S&P 500 index, an index of 500 stocks selected by the credit rating agency Standard & Poor’s.
+There are a few different ways to invest in the S&P 500.
+Theoretically, you could purchase stock in all 500 of the companies in the index, but that would require a whole lot of money.
+For the average investor, the simplest and most affordable option is to buy shares of an S&P 500 exchange-traded fund or index fund.
+These are collections of stocks grouped together so that the fund’s performance mimics the S&P 500 index.

 - Exchange-traded funds

 The main difference between an ETF and an index fund is that an ETF can be traded throughout the day, just like a stock.
 In contrast, shares of index funds, like all mutual funds, are priced and traded at the end of the trading day.

 Your first step before investing in the S&P 500 is to open an account with a brokerage firm such as Scottrade, E-Trade, Fidelity, Charles Schwab and TD Ameritrade.
 Most brokerages have simple online platforms, and you can buy and sell most types of investments for a per-transaction fee.
 If you have a 401(k) or IRA, the same site where you view and manage your account will likely include options for brokerage services.

 An ETF is a basket of stocks that are bundled together to create a single fund that can then be broken up into shares and sold to individual investors.
 It gives investors an easy way to buy a piece of the S&P 500 without having to break the bank by buying a bunch of individual stocks.

 The SPDR S&P 500 ETF, for example, recently priced at about $422 a share, and the fund carefully balances stock purchases to ensure that it matches the S&P 500.
 Keep in mind that the company that manages the ETF charges an expense ratio, which is essentially a small management fee.
 For the SPDR S&P 500 ETF, the expense ratio is 0.0945 percent.